saasbook/redeemify/README.md

 each purchase, and that code enables a `User` to login to Redeemify with their choice of 3rd party auth.
-Once a particular code has been associated with an identity on Redeemify, it can't be associated with another identity, i.e. a `ProviderCode` can only be redeemed once.
+Once a particular code has been associated with an identity on Redeemify, it can't be associated with another identity, i.e. a `RedeemifyCode` can only be redeemed once.

 * GitHub, CodeClimate, etc. are each a `Vendor`: an entity that provides some promotion that is part of a redemption bundle.
 The promotion is